pramnora/bat/README.md

 **NOTE:** DOS command usage will also work inside of the Powershell window.

-2. Open Powershell as being an entirely separate window, instead
+2. **Open Windows Powershell as being an entirely separate window**

 An alternate way to open up the Powershell program window is...